AmirrezaFarnamTaheri/StreamlineVPN/docs/performance/tuning-guide.md

 sqlite3 database.db "EXPLAIN QUERY PLAN SELECT * FROM table"
 ```

-This comprehensive performance tuning guide provides all the tools and techniques needed to optimize the VPN Subscription Merger system for maximum performance across different deployment scenarios.
+This guide outlines the tools and techniques needed to optimize the VPN Subscription Merger system for performance across different deployment scenarios.